 Expect to pay in the region of £150 plus VAT per brace for driven grouse and £100 plus VAT per brace for walked up grouse this season, a similar price level to last year.

-With the fishing season starting in earnest at the start of April and building up throughout the year ahead, CKD Galbraith has experienced continued demand from sportsmen and women from both home and abroad wishing to fish Scotland’s best salmon rivers.
+With the fishing season starting in earnest at the start of April and building up throughout the year ahead, Galbraith has experienced continued demand from sportsmen and women from both home and abroad wishing to fish Scotland’s best salmon rivers.

 Scotland remains a world class salmon fishing destination.
 Rivers such as the Tay, Spey, Tweed and Dee already have a renowned reputation, but Robert adds:

 “We are able to offer wonderful salmon fishing on some of the lesser known but equally exciting and prolific rivers, such as those of the Outer Isles and the north west coast of Scotland.”